kathrynlflemingc/WebGISDev/DevelopmentLog.md

 ##### Total Time:
 2 hours
 ##### Outcomes:
 Refined problem statement to reduce the workload of the project.
 The problem statement was edited to focus more on the creation of a general web app that provides hydrological information about the study area in our collaborative project with a very basic 1-layer web map just to have the web map functionality in the project.
-ArcGIS Dashboards, Storymaps and configurable apps were investigated in more detail.
 ##### Resources:

 ##### To Do: